SkylineCommunications/dataminer-docs-connectors/connector/doc/Google_Android_Debug_Bridge.md

 ### Initialization

-The command line aplication platform-tools must be installed in the local server in the path "C:\platform-tools".
+The command-line application platform tools must be installed on the local server in the folder `C:\platform-tools`.

 ## How to Use

 ### General

 This page displays general information about the device locations.
-Is it possible to import a csv file with location and device information.
+It is possible to import a CSV file with location and device information.

 ### Devices